-The sixth article of said treaty of July 19, 1866.
-Said sixth article provides, to wit: "And should any such law, either in its provisions or in the manner of its enforcement, in the opinion of the President of the United States, operate unjustly or injul riously in said district, he is hereby authorized and empowered to correct such eviand to adopt the means necessary to secure the impartial administration of justice, as well as fair and equitable application and expenditure of the national funds as between the people of this and of every other district in said nation."
-And as well as by the 26th article thereof, by which last named article "The United States guaranty to the people of the Cherokee Nation the quiet and peaceable possession of their country and protection against domestic feuds."
+"And should any such law, either in its provisions or in the manner of its enforcement, in the opinion of the President of the United States, operate unjustly or injuriously in said district, he is hereby authorized and empowered to correct such evil and to adopt the means necessary to secure the impartial administration of justice, as well as fair and equitable application and expenditure of the national funds as between the people of this and of every other district in said nation."
+And as well as by the 26th article thereof, by which last-named article "The United States guarantee to the people of the Cherokee Nation the quiet and peaceable possession of their country and protection against domestic feuds."

-And your petitioner doth further pray the President of the United States to act under the authority of said sixth article of said treaty of 1866, by issuing his executive notice to the government of said Cherokee Nation, pointing out the various and persistent violations by said Cherokee Nation of the terms and provisions applying in said treaty of 1866 to the protection and rights of said freedmen, formerly the slaves of said Cherokee Natiou, and of other classes of citizens of said Cherokee Nation by adoption and incorporation.
+And your petitioner doth further pray the President of the United States to act under the authority of said sixth article of said treaty of 1866, by issuing his execunder the authority of said sixth article of said treaty of 1866, by issuing his execunder the authority of said (Therelese Nation, pointing out the various and tive notice to the Government of said Cherokee Nation, pointing out the various and persistent violations by said Cherokee Nation of the terms and provisions applying in said treaty of 1866 to the protection and rights of said freedmen, formerly the slaves of said Cherokee Nation, and of other classes of citizens of said Cherokee Nation by adoption and incorporation.